 : DRI is in Campaigns teamdg-request

-: this is used for work that is in an earlier stage of planning and a specific request has not been made
+: this is used for work that is in an earlier stage of planning and a specific request has not been made (backlog issues)

 We ask that teams request work using the following issue templates in the campaigns project.
 These templates more clearly indicate what information and details are required in order for the request to be triaged.

-Note on timelines: The campaigns team is focused on campaign strategy, execution, and optimization.
+Note on timelines: The Campaigns Team is focused on campaign strategy, execution, and optimization.
 Team member milestones focus on work to drive MQLs and SAOs, and requests will be committed to as bandwidth permits at discretion of Campaign Team Manager.

 The following issue templates are used by the campaigns team to organize their work, with appropriate labels applied for project management.